Modern Slavery and Human Trafficking Statement

 RWS has a number of policies and procedures designed to ensure that its activities, and those of its suppliers, are conducted ethically and in accordance with all applicable laws.
 These include the Modern Slavery and Human Trafficking policy, our Code of Conduct and policies and procedures relating to procurement and speaking-up.

 RWS has reviewed its supply chain to identify areas that may pose a higher risk of modern slavery and human trafficking.
-RWS’s key suppliers are entities or individuals providing professional services, primarily freelance translators, who support RWS’s client-facing activities, as well as a range of suppliers providing other services to support the operation of RWS.
-RWS and its suppliers do not engage in activities relating to manufacturing or natural resources.
-We therefore believe that RWS’s supply chain poses a lower risk of slavery and human trafficking than that of companies operating in other sectors; however, some risk does exist, and RWS is committed to mitigating that risk.
-By way of example, our programme for onboarding freelance translators includes background and identity checks, mandated adherence to our Supplier Code of Conduct, training and ongoing monitoring.
+RWS’s key suppliers are entities or individuals providing professional services, primarily freelance workforce, who support RWS’s client-facing activities, as well as a range of suppliers providing other services to support the operation of RWS.
+We therefore believe that RWS’s supply chain continues to pose a lower risk of slavery and human trafficking than that of companies operating in other sectors; however, some risk does exist, and RWS is committed to mitigating that risk.
+By way of example, our programme for onboarding freelance workforce includes background and identity checks, mandated adherence to our Supplier Code of Conduct, training and ongoing monitoring.

 Employees